marcos-acosta/worlds-worst-detective/src/data/md/unthinkable-thoughts.md

 So with that said, let's think the unthinkable!

+## First thoughts

+I asked a few people this question and the first thing that usually came up were thoughts that are so unspeakably terrible that our brain resists our attempts to think them.
+After all, that's the typical meaning of the word "unthinkable".
+But for something that's supposedly unthinkable, these kinds of thoughts seem rather...
+I don't know, thinkable?

+Moving on, another popular topic was language, and for good reason.
+Language symbolizes our thoughts in a very deep way; there's a pretty well-researched effect that the language you use affects [the way you perceive the world](https://www.researchgate.net/publication/273286375_Two_Languages_Two_Minds).
+In the study I linked, researchers found that participants would describe the same event differently depending on the grammatical constraints of the language they used (in this case, English or German).

+So are "German thoughts" unthinkable to a non-German speaker?

+The more you think about this, the less tractable it gets.
+For one thing, I'm sure the variation _within_ groups is smaller than the variation _between_ them; in other words, if you could somehow measure the average "similarity in thought" between an Anglophone and a Germanophone, you could find two English speakers whose thought patterns are much more dissimilar.

+But to me, this line of reasoning leads to a pretty reductionist conclusion: that _every one else's_ thoughts are "unthinkable" because the only way to truly experience their exact sensation of thought would be to have their same brain and memories.
+This isn't very interesting because it's more "unknowable" than "unthinkable".
+Rather than fall down the rabbit hole / dead end that is the [hard problem of consciousness](https://en.wikipedia.org/wiki/Hard_problem_of_consciousness), let's take a step back and think more holistically for a second.

 ## Thought and experience

 We're obviously dealing with a very thorny and layered question, but just to start somewhere, let's start with something we've all experienced: experiences.
 While I don't claim to know the exact relationship between experiences and thoughts, allow me to fulfill my quota of "one controversial opinion per essay" by asserting that there _is_ a relationship.
 Jokes aside, one could argue that all thoughts are rooted, somehow, in prior experience.
 Immediately after writing that sentence, I fell down a very deep rabbit hole called "Would a brain that never received any stimulus experience thought?" which I'm just going to have to put aside for now.
 It's still safe to say that most of your thoughts _draw from_ your experiences, :hook["real"]{id="real"} or imagined.